AaronCWacker/Yggdrasil/README.md

 For human understanding, the ability to be minimal, terse and still maintain structure is key to language.
 For this reason even the above simple example is not reduced to a dense enough structure where it is readily understandable.

+If we simplified the format with Symbols only a possible

 Dictionaries are represented within Python code using a minimal structure similar to RDF.
 For example in our RDF example above there are three parts, the Subject, the Predice and the Object.
 That plus an ability to compose a list of records delimited by period allows you to represent a list of records that can either be a graph or a list of N dimensions.

 A dictionary is ordered changeable and does not allow duplicates and can be represented like this: